asakchris/aws-ecs-hazelcast/README.md

 # Hazelcast client-server topology in AWS ECS Fargate Cluster using DNS service discovery
-Hazelcast is setup using client-server topology.
+Hazelcast is set up using client-server topology.
 When Hazelcast server instance comes up, it registers itself in AWS private namespace using service discovery.
 Hazelcast client has DNS lookup custom service discovery, which looks up the private namespace and identify running Hazelcast server instances.